sominsong/NIMOS/README.md

 - One line description of this project

-    > "Analysis of syscall sequence pattern from exploit codes for advanced system call sequence filtering"
+    > "Analysis of syscall sequence pattern from exploit codes for advanced system call sequence filtering for enhanced container security"

 - Detailed description of the project